mauriciofierrom/ruby-training/t1/meta_monkeys/README.md

 We handle `attr_reader`, `attr_writer` and `attr_accessor` in Spanish.
 What these methods do is create methods for getting or setting an instance variable.
-So first, we create the instance variable using `instance_variable_set` which needs a name and a default creationg value, which is ok to leave as `nil`
+So first, we create the instance variable using `instance_variable_set` which needs a name and a default creation value, which is ok to leave as `nil`

 The methods are: